-The Education Program is designed to provide a foundation for leadership in educational service, both in public and Christian schools.
-Its courses are designed to give theoretical training, technical skills, and practical experience.
-The education faculty, serving as advisors to the students are committed to help them achieve the competencies necessary for a successful teaching experience.
+The education program is designed to provide a foundation for leadership in educational service, both in public and Christian schools.
+Courses are designed to give theoretical training, technical skills, and practical experience.
+Education faculty students are committed to helping them achieve the competencies necessary for a successful teaching experience.